ningpengtao-coder/gitlab-foss/doc/development/new_fe_guide/development/network_requests.md

 });
 ```

-We do not use Axios interceptors because they are not suitable for mocking.
+We do not use axios interceptors because they are not suitable for mocking.

 ## Testing Polling Requests